-- Real projects rarely follow these sequential flow since they are always iterative - The model requires requirements to be explicitly spelled out in the beginning, which is often difficult
+- Real projects rarely follow these sequential flow since they are always iterative - The model requires requirements to be explicitly spelled out in the

 • A working model is not available until late in the project time plan.

 THE SPIRAL MODEL

 An evolutionary model which combines the best feature of the classical lifecycle and The iterative nature of prototype model.
 Include new element: Risk element.
 Starts in middle and continually visits the basic tasks of communication, planning, modeling, construction and deployment